-a) The technique of production being applied in the industries mentioned in the photos is labour-intensive technology because human effort is more used than machines in the production process of such industries portrayed in the photos in the activity.

-- b) Teacher respects learners' views over different activities that use labour-intensive technology. - c) Refer to the advantages and disadvantages of labourintensive technology in the Student's Book under unit 10. - d) Refer to the limitations of labour-intensive technology in the Student's Book under unit 10
+- a) The technique of production being applied in the industries mentioned in the photos is labour-intensive technology because human effort is more used than machines in the production process of such industries portrayed in the photos in the activity. - b) Teacher respects learners' views over different activities that use labour-intensive technology. - c) Refer to the advantages and disadvantages of labourintensive technology in the learner's book under unit 10. - d) Refer to the limitations of labour-intensive technology in the learner's book under unit 10

-Student's Book, other recommended economics text books, internet access, and relevant economics journals.
+Learner's Book, other recommended economics text books, internet access, and relevant economics journals.